K-NIMESH/Harvard-University-cs50-Python/README.md

 #### 1. Indoor Voice

-WRITING IN ALL CAPS IS LIKE YELLING.

-Best to use your “indoor voice” sometimes, writing entirely in lowercase.

 The a file called indoor.py, implements a program in Python that prompts the user for input and then outputs that same input in lowercase.
 ___